Rosanna Arquette and More Silence Breakers Share Powerful Messages After Harvey Weinstein Verdict

 Sarah Ann Masse, Rosanna Arquette, Melissa Sagemiller Nesic, Louisette Geiss, Louise Godbold, Lauren Sivan, Lauren O'Connor, Larissa Gomes, Katherine Kendall, Jessica Barth and Caitlin Dulany gathered in front of the steps of Los Angeles' City Hall on Tuesday to respond to the verdict.
 All of the women have accused Weinstein of misconduct.

-Arquette called it a" truly a landmark moment for survivors of rape and sexual assault," as well as "a historic leap for the #MeToo movement."
+Arquette called it "truly a landmark moment for survivors of rape and sexual assault," as well as "a historic leap for the #MeToo movement."

 "Now we know that if we dare to speak there is a far greater chance we will be heard and our abusers will be punished," she said at one point.